The Event

 Human.
 One confirmed fatality (Arthur County).
 Numerous structures and homes were destroyed, including those of first responders.

 Environmental.
-Historic loss of prairie habitat and significant damage to the Crescent Lake National Wildlife Refuge.
+Historic loss of prairie habitat and significant damage to the Nebraska Sand Hills rangeland ecosystem.

 Other Significant Fires: